13 Applications of Tailings and Waste Rocks

 In the field of mining, the industrialized countries in the world have taken the no-waste mine as the mine development target and the comprehensive utilization degree of tailings as a symbol to measure the scientific and technological level and economic development degree of a country.

 The utilization of solid waste resource become more urgent because of river sand mining limitation, sand and stone industry rectification, sand and stone shortage, and their soaring prices.
-And the recycling of tailings and waste rocks to replace artificial sand and natural sand aggregate will become a new opportunity that brings more profits to enterprises.
+And the recycling of tailings, waste rocks and concrete to replace artificial sand and natural sand aggregate will become a new opportunity that brings more profits to enterprises.